RedHat-Israel/ROSE/README.md

     pipenv install

-You can also install developement packages by running:
+You can also install development packages by running:

     pipenv --dev install